podikoglou/smolkey/benchmarks.md

+NOTE: These benchmarks were performed on an M1 Mac, using `wrk` on 2 threads and 10 connections.
+Their purpose was to just see if tweaking some parts of the code affects performance.

+smolkey can go *much* faster.
+I've added more realistic benchmarks on the README.

 | GET / sec | PUT / sec | Concurrent  | Random Keys | Random Values | Key Validation | Get Mutex | Put Mutex |
 | --------- | --------- | ----------- | ----------- | ------------- | -------------- | --------- | --------- |
 | 103k      | 97.7k     | Yes         | Yes         | Yes           | Yes            | Yes       | Yes       |